Sex, Gender, and Sexuality

 Two Spirit

-Various spellings of Two Spirit exist, including uppercase, lowercase, and hyphenated or with a number (e.g. 2Spirit, Two Spirit, two-spirit).
+Various spellings of Two-Spirit exist, including uppercase, lowercase, and hyphenated or with a number (e.g. 2Spirit, Two Spirit, two-spirit).
 2S is the most common abbreviation.
-Consensus on spelling isn’t set, but Two Spirit is most frequently used.
+Consensus on spelling isn’t set, but for NIH content, use Two-Spirit.